Whether traveling or not, one question always comes up when meeting new people.

 While it certainly helps to be one of the first in anything, I still don’t think it is too late to start a blog.
-The internet isn’t going anywhere, social media isn’t going anywhere, YouTube isn’t going anywhere and brands are only becoming more and more aware of the power of bloggers and social marketing.
+The internet isn’t going anywhere, social media isn’t going anywhere, YouTube isn’t going anywhere, and brands are only becoming increasingly aware of the power of bloggers and social marketing.

-Your goal doesn’t have to be the top travel blogger, or to make a lot of money blogging.
-If you want to start a travel blog because you love traveling and storytelling then go for it!
-If you do want to be well known and make money then go for that – just be aware of the workload and competition!
+Your goal doesn’t have to be the top travel blogger or to make a lot of money blogging.
+If you want to start a travel blog because you love traveling and storytelling, then go for it!
+If you do want to be well known and make money, then go for that – just be aware of the workload and competition!
 Either way, blogging can teach you so much about marketing, traveling, SEO, and a whole rabbit hole of internet savviness that we constantly unravel.
 Now, if you’re ready to give it a go and start your own blog, read on!

 Plan For Your Trip

 - Protect Your Trip: We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.

 - Find Cheap Flights: Sign up for Going (formerly Scotts Cheap Flights) to get notified when prices get ultra low.

 - Travel Adapter: Make sure you find a good adapter to keep your personal electronics charged.
 Otherwise, you may be paying for a cheap one once you land.
 Purchase one here.

 - Travel Backpack: We like the Nomatic Travel Backpack for our travels.
 Check the price here.